GribStream

 Description

-Experimental public parallel feed for NBM v5 on the Guam core grid, exposed separately from operational Guam guidance for western Pacific comparison work.
+Public NBM parallel feed on the Guam core grid, exposed separately from operational Guam guidance for western Pacific comparison work while NOAA keeps the parallel bucket available.
+Use nbmgu for operational NBM v5 production workflows.

 The upstream bucket is noaa-nbm-para-pds.
 GribStream keeps the parallel feed under dedicated dataset codes so you can compare it to the operational NBM family instead of swapping existing archives underneath current workflows.